 Next day I gather all of my decorating tools together, color the buttercream if that was not done before, retrieve the cake from it safety spot, and decorate.

-I'm so excited to have found your site.
-I've done cake decorating in the past, but my daughter has asked me to do a fondant cake for her March wedding, and I'm a tad nervous.
+I’m so excited to have found your site.
+I have done cake decorating in the past, but my daughter has asked me to do a fondant cake for her March wedding, and I’m a tad nervous.

 (1) I need plenty of pointers for doing a stacked cake for 200 guests.
 Would you recommend transporting the layers separately and stacking at the site, and if so, how do I avoid marring the layers when I’m stacking them?